• Skip to primary navigation

 • Do you offer breeding rights?

 I don’t currently offer breeding rights.
-All my Shih Tzu puppies are sold on a legally binding spay/neuter contract.
+All my Shih Tzu puppies for sale are sold on a legally binding spay/neuter contract.
 I have had no problems with clients breaking the agreement to date, but I will 100% take legal action if the agreement is broken.
 I owe that to my dogs and my kids who are always asking me about puppy updates.

 I obviously have nothing against breeders.
 I am a Shih Tzu breeder after all!
 But, I would have to know someone on a personal level and know how they operate their program in order to offer breeding rights.
 I would want to know that their breeding practices and beliefs align with my own personal practices and beliefs.